exgin/One-Stop-Shop-Skate-Spot/README.md

 ## Features

-- Users can log in/ register to add their own park
+- Users can log in/ register to add their own park!
 - Users can like other parks other users posted
 - Lists starting skate tricks for beginners.
 - Able to view up to 7 skateboarding parks near your location.